Finding the Balance With After-School Activities

 An overload of extracurricular activities also doesn’t bring the perceived benefit a lot of parents and kids are looking for: a good-looking college application.
 “What they’re really looking for is applicants who are well rounded and have focus.
 You can see they are pursuing a goal and they really like what they are doing,” Newman says.
 “And not just dipping their hand in this and that and the next thing so they can fill out more lines on the application.”

 How many activities are too many?
-“Seven,” jokes Dr. Jerry Bubrick, director of the Anxiety Disorders Center at the Child Mind Institute.
+“Seven,” jokes Dr. Jerry Bubrick, a clinical psychologist at the Child Mind Institute.
 But really, it’s too much when afterschool activities start interfering with a child’s life.
 Bubrick notes that in the case of intensive commitments like sports or theater, even one activity can be too much.

 Bubrick has a pretty simple calculus for how much is too much.
 “Can you still do your homework?
 Can you still get 8+ hours of sleep each night?
 Can you still be a part of your family?
 Can you still hang out with your friends?
 If the answer is ‘no’ to one or more of these, then it’s too much.”